HM Prison Pentridge: Inmate history

-A number of the heritage buildings are protected in the Victorian Heritage Register and will be retained and integrated into a new community precinct a mix of housing types, retail, public open space and open piazza as set out in the Pentridge Coburg Design Guidelines and Masterplan of February 2014 (Pentridge Coburg Masterplan).

-This document forms part of the Moreland Planning Scheme and was approved by The Hon.
-Matthew Guy, the Victorian Minister for Planning, between December 2010 and December 2014.
-A similar Masterplan exists for the Pentridge Village site (Pentridge Village Masterplan).
-The National Trust has expressed strong concerns about the nature of these masterplans, which involves building high-density high-rise between the historic divisions.

-In 2016, Shayher Group revealed plans for a new "urban village" including up to 20 new buildings with community spaces and landscaped gardens as set out in the Pentridge Coburg Masterplan.
-Work has been undertaken to restore the roof of A Division, and seven guard towers.
-The H Division's rock-breaking yards were demolished.

 Grave sites

 Ned Kelly the day before his execution by hanging.
 He was buried at Pentridge Prison.

 The grave site of bushranger Ned Kelly formerly lay within the walls of Pentridge Prison.
 Ronald Ryan's remains have been returned to his family.
 Kelly was executed by hanging at the Melbourne Gaol in 1880 and his remains moved to Pentridge Prison in 1929, after his skeleton was disturbed in April 1929, by workmen constructing the present Royal Melbourne Institute of Technology (RMIT) building.
 Peter Norden, former prison chaplain at Pentridge Prison, has campaigned for the site's restoration.

 As of 2011, most of the bodies have been exhumed by archaeologists and have either been re-interred in the original cemetery near D Division, are awaiting identification at the Melbourne morgue, or have been returned to their families.

 In 2011, Ned Kelly's remains were again exhumed, and returned to his surviving descendants for a family burial.
 The identified remains of Kelly did not include most of his skull.
 DNA testing established that another complete skull believed to be Kelly's was not his.